DIY Geothermal Air Conditioning and Heating

 Setting up a Geothermal system is one way you can harness clean energy directly under your feet.
-If you are thinking about heating, ventilation, and air conditioning while off-grid, then you are thinking of Geothermal energy.
+If you are thinking about heating, ventilation, and air conditioning while off-grid, then you should be considering Geothermal energy.

-Geothermal energy uses the constant temperatures from underneath the ground to provide cooling and heating to your home.
+Geothermal energy uses the constant temperatures from underground to provide cooling and heating to your home.
 Have you been in a cave where the temperature is warmer than the air above it during the winter and cooler than the air in the summer?
 That’s how geothermal systems work.

 Are you ready?